Turnkey CFO logo

 Bookkeeping built for hair salons.

-Booth rental vs employee classification, tip reporting, retail product sales tax, commission and hourly payroll — handled correctly from day one so your salon isn't carrying IRS exposure from worker classification errors or unreported tips.
+Booth rental vs employee classification, tip reporting, retail product sales tax, and commission and hourly payroll — handled correctly from day one, so your salon isn't carrying IRS exposure from worker-classification errors or unreported tips.
+Plus monthly close and a live per-chair dashboard.

 Generic bookkeepers miss the IRS landmines in salon accounting.

-Hair salons have worker classification and tip reporting rules that most bookkeepers have never navigated.
-Getting them wrong doesn't just create bad books — it creates IRS back-tax liability, penalties, and unexpected payroll obligations that follow you for years.
+Hair salons have worker-classification and tip-reporting rules most bookkeepers have never navigated.
+Getting them wrong doesn't just create bad books — it creates IRS back-tax liability, penalties, and payroll obligations that follow you for years.

 What most bookkeepers miss